cdkini/Okra/README.md

 2. Make your changes
 3. Write unit tests as applicable (*As a rule of thumb, ensure that the test suite has coverage over your changes*)
 4. Format the codebase using `go fmt`
-5. Ensure that your changes passes all tests
+5. Ensure that your changes passes all tests using `go test`
 6. Squash your changes to as few commits as possible (*Preferably one but if not practicaL or reasonable, please make a note in your PR*)
-6. Make a pull request
+6. Make a pull request (*Please follow the same conventions as step #3*)

 Failure to adhere to #4 and #5 will cause the commit to be rejected by Travis CI so please double check your work before sending it up for review.